Developer Debug Tools

 } // End ddtt_htaccess_snippets_filter()

-add_filter( 'ddtt_htaccess_snippets', 'ddtt_htaccess_snippets_filter' );
+add_filter( 'ddtt_htaccess_snippets', 'ddtt_htaccess_snippets_filter' );ddtt_highlight_debug_log

 TYPE ⇢ Filter